salesforce/centrifuge/README.md

 Implement the `Warmer` interface; make sure:

 - Warmer has an accessible default constructor.
-- Warmer does not catch `InterruptedException`.
+- Warmer does not swallow `InterruptedException`.

 ```java